PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter09/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 9 - Specialized Processor Extensions
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 9 - Specialized Processor Extensions

 In the preceding chapters, we discussed the features of general-purpose computer architectures as well as some architectural specializations intended to address